SnazzyGaz/chromemory/README.md

 ## 🛠️ Tech Stack

-- Pure HTML, CSS, and JavaScript (
+- Pure HTML, CSS, and JavaScript (no frameworks)
+- Service Worker for offline support and caching
+- Web App Manifest for PWA features
+- Hosted on **GitHub Pages**

+## 📄 License

+This project is open source and free to use.
+Feel free to fork it, improve it, or use it.

+Made as a fun personal project to test colour memory and PWA capabilities, inspired by dialed.gg.